‘STAR WARS: EPISODE VIII – THE LAST JEDI’

 (sighs) Okay, I’m going to try and be fair on this movie as I’ve done with previous ‘Star Wars’ films I’ve reviewed.
 I’ll identity what’s good and what’s bad about it as well as illustrate what I think could’ve been better.
 Because…something value has to come out of this, right?
 Just…something!!!!!

 This is what I’ve observed from watching the film twice so far, first back in 2017 and second in 2019.
 ‘The Last Jedi’ takes place a day or so after ‘The Force Awakens’ ended.
-(Pause) There’s usually a gap of years in between most ‘Star Wars’ movies, isn’t there?
-Why wasn’t this set one year or two after?
+(Pause) There’s usually a gap of years in-between most ‘Star Wars’ movies, isn’t there?
+Why wasn’t this set a year or two afterwards?

-It’s unusual for Rian Johnson to do that and makes the film’s opening crawl quite pointless.
+It’s unusual for Rian Johnson to do that and it makes the film’s opening crawl quite pointless.
 I would’ve set the film a year or two afterwards to reflect the passage of time in seeing these movies.
-It would’ve also helped developed Luke and Rey’s relationship in the movie.
-We’ll get to that in a bit.
+It would’ve also helped develop Luke and Rey’s relationship in the movie.
+We’ll get onto that in a bit.

 Anyway, the Resistance led by General Leia continues to fight against the First Order before they set off to retreat to a new base in the galaxy.
 Friction occurs between General Leia and Poe Dameron in the Resistance as well as between Supreme Leader Snoke and the young Kylo Ren in the First Order.